Skip to main content

 When will my member of Congress have their district office set up?

-Some members of Congress get district offices set up quickly.
-In non-pandemic times, district and state offices were mostly finalized by March.
-Once the district office is set-up, we recommend a drop-by visit before scheduling a lobby visit to help introduce the office to FCNL.
+The timeline varies from member to member.
+Their official website will have the most up-to-date information.
+Once the district office is set up, we recommend a drop-by visit before scheduling a lobby visit to help introduce the office to FCNL.

 Why hasn’t my member of Congress responded to my email message that I sent through their website or FCNL’s advocacy center?